One of the worries I hear from parents due to the stay at home orders is about screen time and kids.

 Understanding that games and social media are designed to be addictive is important, kids need to know what they are getting into.

 3. Use the built-in consumption trackers

-On most gadgets you can track the amount of time used on various apps.
+On most gadgets, you can track the amount of time used on various apps.
 Track it over the course of a week.
-Not just the kids, parents too.
+Not just the kids, but parents too.

-You can’t be complaining to the kids for being stuck on their screen all the time if you are doing the same!
+You can’t be complaining to the kids for being stuck on their screens all the time if you are doing the same!

 When you have your family meeting, log in your screen time.
 Then adjust accordingly.

 A way to help kids understand visually how much time they are using is by using the Daily Bucket from the printable (you can sign up and download it below).
 And honestly look at how much time is spent on the screen compared to the rest of the day.